A Recipe From The Past

 Greek cuisine still uses a lot of recipes that are very simple.
 Simple and basic.
 As they were, when they were invented.
 In times when people used to feed, with only the basics.
 Using completely what nature gave them.
 And always as cheap as they could.
 This Greek Lentil Soup Recipe is one of them.
 It’s a very simple dish made with only a few basic ingredients, that we still eat a lot here in Greece.

-In fact this recipe uses a product that my island is famous for.
+In fact, this recipe uses a product that my island is famous for.
 It’s unique variety of lentils.
 We produce only a small amount each year.
 It’s one of the best quality of lentils produced in Greece.
-Their price might reach even 10 euros per kg.
-(Yeah they are extremely expensive).
+Their price might reach even 10 euros per kg (Yeap they are extremely expensive).

-The recipe I’ll share with you here, is for any type of brown, medium sized lentils.
+The recipe I’ll share with you here can be made with any type of brown, medium or small-sized lentils.
 I know they don’t look that appetizing, but that’s only because their looks don’t do them any justice.
-So….usually it goes like: A picture is worth a thousand words. (didn’t even manage to get a nice picture here) I guess in this case, I might need a thousand words to convince you, that despite their looks (and my ugly picture) this Greek lentil soup recipe is actually really tasty.
+It usually goes like: A picture is worth a thousand words.
+I guess in this case, I might need a thousand words to convince you, that despite their looks, this Greek lentil soup recipe is actually really tasty.

 PS: You may wanna try them with some salty marinated fish.
 That’s how we eat them here in Greece and they’re super yummy.